 External ICDs must follow the CERN document approval system described in Section 12 of the Project Management Plan.
 A signed up to date copy of the ICD will also be kept in HiLumi-DocDB.

-Design Responsibility & CAD Data/Drawing Management
+Design Authority, Responsibility, Changes, & CAD Data/Drawing Management

+L2 Managers are the Design Authority for their scope of work.
+This means that all designs, and changes to them, are approved only by the appropriate L2.
+Once a design is baselined, authorization to implement design changes is managed at the Project level through the Design Change Management procedure[2].

 Due to the organization of the Project deliverables, there are multiple design-responsible organizations.
 Each of these labs utilizes their own systems for managing drawings:

 FNAL: Teamcenter